dmzoneill/jira-creator/README.md

 ### Testing & Linting

+Run the tests and linters with:

 ```bash
 make test
 make lint
 make super-lint
 ```

-## ⚙️ Functionality Overview
+## ⚙️ How It Works

+The tool:

-- Loads field definitions from `.tmpl` files under `templates/`
+- Loads field definitions from `.tmpl` files located in the `templates/` directory.
-- Generates Markdown descriptions with `TemplateLoader`
+- Uses `TemplateLoader` to generate Markdown descriptions.
-- Optional AI cleanup for enhanced readability and structure
+- Optionally uses AI for improving readability and structure.
-- Sends to JIRA via REST API (or performs a dry-run)
+- Makes a request to the JIRA's REST API (or performs a dry-run).

 ## 📜 License

-This project is governed by the [Apache License](./LICENSE).
+This project is licensed under the [Apache License](./LICENSE).